guihongwan/guihongwan.github.io/_posts/2018-10-18-Concepts of Inductive Logic Programming.md

 Given is a set of examples, positive examples and negative examples.
 Given are also background relations.
 Finally, a hypothesis language, specifying syntatic restrictions on the definition of p is also given.
-The task is to find a definiton of the target relation p that is consitent and complete, i.e., explains all the positive and none of the negative tuples.
+The task is to find a definiton of the target relation p that is consistent and complete, i.e., explains all the positive and none of the negative tuples.
 $ E = P \cup N, B$
 The task is to find a hypothesis H such that $\forall e \in P: B \land H \vDash e$(H is complete) and $ \forall e \in N: B \land H \nvDash e$(H is consistent)

 ### A Common Aprroach
 Use a greedy covering algorithm
 Repeat while some posititive examples remain unvovered(not entailed):
     - Find a good clause(one that covers as many positive examples as possible but no/few nagatives)
     - Add that clause to the current theory, and remove the positve examples that it covers.

 ILP algorithms use this apprach but vary in thir method for $\textbf{finding a good clause}$.

 In a main loop, a covering algorithm constructs a set of clauses.
 Starting from an empty set of clauses,
     - it constructs a clause explaining some of the positive examples
     - adds this to the hypothesis, and removes the positive exaples explained
 Repeat untill all positive examples have been explained.(The hypothesis is complete.)

 In the inner loop of the covering algorithm, individual clauses are constructed by (heuristically) searching the space of possible clauses, structured by a specialization or generalization operator.

 ### Structuring the space of clauses